openframeworks/ofBook/18_version_control_with_git/chapter.md

 * Get help:
     - [Google](https://www.google.com/) the errors you get!
     - [Stack Overflow](http://stackoverflow.com/) is an awesome resources to find answers to problems you encounter (probably someone had the same problem before), and to ask questions yourself!
 There's even [a separate tag](http://stackoverflow.com/questions/tagged/git) for Git.
-    - If you're not successful with Stackoverflow, the openFrameworks forum has a separate [category called "revision control"](http://forum.openframeworks.cc/category/revision-control) for questions around that topic.
+    - If you're not successful with Stackoverflow, the openFrameworks forum has a separate [category called "revision control"](http://forum.openframeworks.cc/category/revision-control) for questions around this topic.

-Finally, I hope that this chapter made you realize how useful it can be to integrate version control into your creative coding workflow, and that you will one day soon look fondly back on the days of zip files called `Awesome_project_really_final.zip`.
+Finally, I hope that this chapter made you realize how useful it can be to integrate version control into your creative coding workflow, and that you will one day soon look fondly back on the days of zip files called `Awesome_project_really_final_02.zip`.